The 2024 Diversity, Equity, and Inclusion Year in Review

 Subscribe to Our Newsletter

-In 2024, the state of diversity, equity, and inclusion (DEI) within organizations became a key focus of discussion, but it was also a year marked by significant challenges.
-Many companies paused and reevaluated their traditional diversity strategies, leading to a period of introspection and recalibration.
-This wasn’t due to a lack of commitment to diversity but rather the growing recognition of complex and often paradoxical challenges.
-Leaders found themselves asking difficult questions: How can we sustain a strong commitment to advancing diversity while avoiding unintended resistance or backlash?
-How can we foster inclusion without inadvertently creating feelings of exclusion?
+In 2024, organizational culture and workforce strategy became a key focus of discussion for leaders, but it was also a year marked by significant challenges.
+Many companies paused to reassess their existing approaches to employee experience and culture-building, leading to a period of introspection and recalibration.
+This wasn’t due to a lack of commitment but rather the growing recognition of complex and often paradoxical challenges.
+Leaders found themselves asking difficult questions: How can we stay focused on building high-performing environments while also maintaining a human centricity?

-Organizations are increasingly unwilling to frame diversity as a series of trade-offs—and rightly so.
 Businesses cannot be forced to choose between the criticality of employee experience and ensuring exceptional results.
 Our research in 2024 points to possible solutions to this paradox and provides guidance around building sustainable programs that create a culture of belonging—a culture where everyone can thrive and feel a sense of connection to the business.
-It has been an enlightening and productive year for RHR’s Culture of Belonging team, and we’re excited to share the highlights of 2024 with you.

 Belonging Framework